 In San Francisco, you can ride the famous cable cars up Powell Street, walk or bike across the Golden Gate Bridge, enjoy clam chowder at Boudin’s Bakery at Fisherman’s Wharf, sample chocolates at Ghirardelli, or take a tour of Alcatraz Island.

 In Sacramento, you can visit the California state capital to see the state legislature in action.
 A stop at the California State Railroad Museum would be quite “meta” since you’re on an Amtrak journey.
 While visiting the Old Sacramento district, take a break and stop in the River City Saloon for a drink or bite to eat.
 It’s a themed restaurant that takes you back to the Gold Rush days.
 The building was one of the first houses of ill repute in 1861 Sacramento.

 If you’re a basketball fan like I am, you can see more hoops action since Sacramento is also home to the NBA’s Kings.

 As you enter Oregon, don’t miss Klamath Falls.
 It is known as Oregon’s “city of sunshine” and offers a wide array of hiking opportunities.
 While in Klamath, visit nature on one of the many hikes and trails, such as the Link River Trail and Moore Park.
 While in town, you should also visit Badger Run Wildlife Rehab to support this noble cause and see all of the animals getting nursed back to health.

 Portland, Oregon is one of the major hubs of craft brews.
-If you're thirsty, there is an abundance of brewery options to sample.
-The city is very walkable and their public transit system (aka MAX) is very user-friendly.
+If you’re thirsty, there is an abundance of brewery options to sample.
+The city is very walkable and its public transit system (aka MAX) is very user-friendly.